cschleiden/go-workflows/README.md

 On Go support: the current version of the library requires **Go 1.18** or later.
 There is a version that doesn't require generics and relies more on `interface{}` instead, but I think the improved type safety is worth not supporting a version of Go before 1.18 for now.

+## Docs

+See http://cschleiden.github.io/go-workflows for the current version of the documentation.

 ## Simple example

 ### Workflow